a1v0/a1v0.de/draft-articles/getclientip-returns-null.md

 1. IP addresses can change, especially if using a VPN.
 As such, it's conceivable that there is a background process that keeps track of your current IP address and regularly updates the `GlideSession` object.
 However, if a script runs asynchronously, it might not have access to the most up-to-date IP, and therefore falls back on returning `null`.
     - This assumes that ServiceNow doesn't automatically terminate your session if your IP changes.
 I don't know if this is the case and have no way to check.

+## Alternatives to `getClientIP()`

+I was able to find two locations which store the IP address of a logged in user.

+### `sys_user_login_history`

+The `sys_user_login_history` stores details of every login, including times, details of success or failure, login methods and, crucially, IP addresses.

+Pros:
+- The size of this table can vary, depending on your organisation, but it's at least an order of magnitude smaller than the alternative below.
+- It allows you to create business rules and, given its size, the business rule won't impact system performance.
+- It's simple to use and unequivocal.
+It's easy to find precisely the right record.

+Cons:
+- The table's records get updated by the system.
+My assumption is that the updates happen only when a session is ended, but I don't know for sure.
+If there's a process that updates the record during a session, is there a chance that the IP field could be affected?

+On balance, I'd say `sys_user_login_history` is safe to use.